jimorc/jimo/docs_doxygen/events.md

 }
 ```
 2. Use the addition assignment operator to attach an event handler to the event.
 In the
-following example, assume that an object named *publisher* has an event named
+following example, assume that an object named <code>publisher</code> has an event named
-*raiseCustomEvent*.
+<code>raiseCustomEvent</code>.
 Note that the *Subscriber* class needs a reference to the
-*publisher* object in order to subscribe to its events:
+<code>publisher</code> object in order to subscribe to its events:
 ```
 publisher.raiseCustomEvent += { *this, &Subscriber::handleCustomEvent };
 ```